Susanne Menden-Deuer

 Susanne Menden-Deuer is an oceanographer and marine scientist known for her work on marine food webs, including their structure and function.
-As of 2022 she is president-elect of the Association for the Sciences of Limnology and Oceanography.
+As of 2022, she is president-elect of the Association for the Sciences of Limnology and Oceanography.

 Education and career

 Menden-Deuer received her Diplom in 1996 from the University of Bonn.
 She went on to receive an M.Sc.
 (1998) and a Ph.D.
 (2004) from the University of Washington.
 Following her Ph.D.
 Menden-Deuer worked at Princeton University and Western Washington University.
-She moved to the University of Rhode Island in 2008, and was promoted to professor i 2017.
+She moved to the University of Rhode Island in 2008, and was promoted to professor in 2017.

 In 2022, the Association for the Sciences of Limnology and Oceanography announced Menden-Deuer as president-elect for the society.

 Research

 Menden-Deuer is known for her work on the motility of plankton and their production.
 Her early work presented carbon-to-volume relationships for small marine organisms, a paper with Evelyn Lessard that was recognized in 2016 as one of the most highly cited papers in the journal Limnology and Oceanography.
 Subsequent work looked at foraging behavior by plankton organisms, and expanding methods used to quantify grazing activity in marine systems.
 Menden-Deuer and her student Elizabeth Harvey, determined that the phytoplankton Heterosigma akashiwo moves away from predators, a behavior not previously observed in phytoplankton.

 As part of her work in the classroom, Menden-Deuer works with her students to edit Wikipedia.